 Yes.
 In fact, the copper-T IUD is the most effective form of emergency contraception.
 It works even better than emergency pills.
 Even if it’s inserted five days after intercourse, it’s still 99.9% effective.

-The hormonal IUD makes the mucus around your cervix thicker so the sperm can’t get through and it can also stop your ovaries producing an egg.
+The hormonal IUD makes the mucus around your cervix thicker so the sperm can’t get through and it can also stop your ovaries from producing an egg.

 Also, the hormone makes it harder for sperm to travel up towards the egg.
-And finally, it thins and suppresses the lining of the uterus, so that in the rare case an egg does get fertilised, it can’t be implanted.
+And finally, it thins and suppresses the lining of the uterus, so that in the rare case an egg does get fertilized, it can’t be implanted.

-Perfect use: 0.1 per cent
+Perfect use: 0.1 percent

 What happens to my period with a hormonal IUD?

 Any problems you may have with your periods may be relieved if you use a hormonal IUD.
 It’s normal that after a few months of use you will stop having heavy periods.
 Or your periods may stop altogether.